Noleen Lennon: Team Northumbria

 Lennon has played for Team Northumbria in the Netball Superleague.
 She initially played for Team Northumbria during the 2005–06 season.
 As part of their preparations for the 2014 Commonwealth Games, the Northern Ireland national netball team formed a partnership with Team Northumbria.
 This saw Lennon and six other Northern Ireland internationals – Oonagh McCullough, Fionnuala Toner, Caroline O'Hanlon, Gemma Gibney, Michelle Drayne and Niamh Cooper – play for Team Northumbria during the 2014 season.

 Northern Ireland

 Lennon represented Northern Ireland at the 2003, 2011 and 2019 Netball World Cups and at the 2014 and 2018 Commonwealth Games.
-She was also a member of the Northern Ireland teams that were silver medallists at the 2012 and 2017 European Netball Championships.
-She captained Northern Ireland when they won the 2009 Nations Cup and then again at the 2011 World Netball Championships.
+She was also a member of the Northern Ireland teams that were silver medallists at the 2012 and 2017 Netball Europe Open Championships.
+She captained Northern Ireland when they won the 2009 Netball Singapore Nations Cup and then again at the 2011 World Netball Championships.
 Lennon initially retired after the 2018 Commonwealth Games but was recalled for the 2019 Netball World Cup as an injury replacement for Lisa Bowman who missed out due to serious ankle injury.
 In January 2018 she had helped Northern Ireland secure their place in the 2019 Netball World Cup with a player of the match performance against Wales during qualification tournament.